At Konscious Keto, we know a visibly marbled rib eye steak is a high-quality fat option to eat on a ketogenic diet.

 - Helps promote heart health and reduce the risk of heart disease

-- Aids in satiety and helps you feel fuller for longer
+- Aids in satiety and helps you feel fuller, longer

 - Promotes the production of more endogenous ketones to aid in deeper levels of nutritional ketosis